tmattoneill/media-server/README.md

 # media-server
-Setup files for a hosted media server
+Setup files for a self-hosted media server

 # Requirements
 * Server with 500GB HDD